ANTH 002: INTRO CULTURAL ANTHROPOLOGY, 3 credits

 A survey of the substantive areas of study and the theoretical and methodological tools of the discipline of sociology.

-SOC 042: SOCIOLOGICAL INQUIRY, 3 credit hrs.
+SOC 042: SOCIOLOGICAL INQUIRY, 3 credits

 SOC 061: ENVIRONMENTAL SOCIOLOGY, 3 credit hrs.

 Environmental sociology examines the relationship between human communities and the natural environment in the modern world.
 In particular, it focuses on how political, economic and cultural institutions shape our interactions with the natural environment.
-This course also consdiers how societies are responding to environmental problems on a global and local level, with special attention to the intersection of environmental problems and social inequality.
+This course also considers how societies are responding to environmental problems on a global and local level, with special attention to the intersection of environmental problems and social inequality.
 Specific topics of study may include industrial pollution, environmental ideologies, global climate change, and natural disasters, among others.

 SOC 075: INTRODUCTION TO WOMEN'S STUDIES, 3 credit hrs.

 This course is designed to familiarize students with women's experiences as well as with the ways in which society shapes notions of gender.
 The course also provides ways to identify and analyze how a society's notions of gender shape the ways in which a society sees and organizes itself.
 Class members examine the construction of women's social roles and their personal experiences, discussing points of congruence and dissonance.
 In this interdisciplinary course, reading and discussion material are drawn from fields such as religion, sociology, psychology, political science and literature, so students may examine the views, status and contributions of women.
 Class sessions consist of lectures, guest speakers, films, and discussion.
-Cross-listed with WGS 075.

 SOC 076: INTERMEDIATE TOPICS IN SOCIOLOGY, 3 credit hrs.

 These courses cover topics being offered on a one-time basis, or for the first time, before being added formally to the curriculum.
-Prerequisites vary.

 SOC 080: SOCIAL PROBLEMS, 3 credit hrs.

 Why do we care about some social problems and yet ignore others that are possibly more harmful?
 This course is not an in-depth study of any one social problem nor is it a survey of social problems in our society.
 Rather this course will examine how and why we think about social problems and how we respond to them (or do not respond).
 Using the theoretical perspective of social constructionism, students will examine how social problems are socially constructed and how different organizations and constituencies attempt to frame them in different ways.
 Students will learn that the way we define and interpret social problems is based on human activity and claims-making, which both reflect and perpetuate larger cultural and social forces.
 The principles and concepts learned in this course will be useful for critical analysis of social problems, statistics, inequality, public policy, politics, media, advocacy, and popular opinion.
 The course fulfills a theory-intensive requirement for sociology majors.
-Prereq: Entry level sociology or anthropology course or instructor consent.

 SOC 081: MEDICAL SOCIOLOGY, 3 credit hrs.